Japan's fairytale hobbit homes

 "I think it's a trend (in Japan) for younger people to move outside of the city and have a happier life outside of the city," Issei Suma tells CNN.
 "One thing I can imagine is that, after my mother, younger people can run the facility.
 If it's good for older people it should be good for (others) too."

-Suma says in order to save space, she designed the jacuzzi to accommodate wheelchairs.
+Suma says in order to save space, he designed the jacuzzi to accommodate wheelchairs.

 "I came up with the spiral shape which enables you to use a wheelchair and go down it.
 At the same time, it's a great pool for kids and it's going to be a great jacuzzi for couples, too.